6 RV64I Base Integer Instruction Set, Version 2.1

 SLL, SRL, and SRA perform logical left, logical right, and arithmetic right shifts on the value in register rs1 by the shift amount held in register rs2.
 In RV64I, only the low 6 bits of rs2 are considered for the shift amount.

-SLLW, SRLW, and SRAW are RV64I-only instructions that are analogously defined but operate on 32-bit values and produce signed 32-bit results.
+SLLW, SRLW, and SRAW are RV64I-only instructions that are analogously defined but operate on 32-bit values and sign-extend their 32-bit results to 64 bits.
 The shift amount is given by rs2[4:0].

 RV64I extends the address space to 64 bits.
 The execution environment will define what portions of the address space are legal to access.